 Travel Tips

-The Národní Muzeum is a network of museums throughout Prague that provides visitors with a never-ending source of exhibits focusing on history, art, music, and science.
+The Národní Muzeum is a network of museums throughout Prague that offers visitors a never-ending source of exhibits focusing on history, art, music, and science.

 Czech Museum of Music

-Náprstek Museum of Asian, African, and American Cultures
+Náprstek Museum of Asian, African, & American Cultures

 Ethnographic Museum of the National Museum